Dorothy Wright Nelson: Federal judicial service

 Nelson was nominated by President Jimmy Carter on September 28, 1979, to the United States Court of Appeals for the Ninth Circuit, to a new seat created by 92 Stat.
 1629.
 She was confirmed by the United States Senate on December 19, 1979, and received her commission on December 20, 1979.
 She assumed senior status on January 1, 1995.
 She published an article in the Southern California Law Review.
 She is the author of a book, Judicial Administration and the Administration of Justice, published by West Lawbook.

 Supreme Court consideration

 In 1973 there was discussion she might be nominated to the US Supreme Court in the news.

+Notable cases

+On February 1, 2018, Nelson ruled that the County of Maui violated the Clean Water Act when it discharged pollutants without a permit.
+The Supreme Court mostly affirmed in County of Maui v.
+Hawaii Wildlife Fund.

 Personal life

 In 1950, Wright married James F. Nelson (1927–2011), a longtime Los Angeles Municipal Court judge.
 The couple had two children.

 She is an active member of the Baháʼí Faith and served in the National Spiritual Assembly of the Baháʼís of United States for many years.
 She became a Baháʼí following the suggestion to explore the religion from Donald Barrett in 1954 along with about 70 others across a decade.
 Barrett would go on to serve at the Baháʼí World Center in 1979.
 In 1989, she was awarded an honorary Doctor of Laws (LL.D.) degree from Whittier College.